Treasure maps

 The Shows

-In late June / early July 2021, we hit the road to host six pop-up shows in Columbus, Savannah, Macon, Athens, Dahlonega, and Atlanta.
 Along with the long-term partners, L’arche Atlanta and Resurgens Impact Consulting, we had countless partners along the way.
 Thanks to indomitable local teams, each show was like its own mini-festival, featuring some combination of food trucks, local bands, and art vendors.
+Summer 2021, we hit the road to host six pop-up shows in Columbus, Savannah, Macon, Athens, Dahlonega, and Atlanta.
+In the summer of 2022, we stayed in Macon the whole time with the explicit purpose of showing a range of experiences within just one community.

 Coaching & Process

-From there, more than 30 people applied.
+From there, more than 30 people applied to be storytellers.
 We narrowed down the application pool based on geographic distribution, race, gender, disability, and other considerations.

 In the end, we selected 10 paid storytellers.
-(I always advocate for storytellers to be paid in these types of opportunities, both because these are their stories that are being shared, and because it is very much a professional experience.)
+(I always advocate for storytellers to be paid in these types of opportunities, both because these are their stories that are being shared, and because it is very much a professional experience requiring labor that should be honored.)

-Throughout Spring 2021, I provided several group workshops and individual coaching sessions before we arrived in storytellers’ cities for filming in early May.
+Throughout the process, I provided several group workshops and individual coaching sessions before we arrived for filming.